Are You Beginning Your Phase II or Phase III Clinical Trial?

 Worldwide Clinical Trials has customized phase IIB-IIIB clinical trial services, which can be deployed on a stand-alone basis or as a full-service solution, creating scalable, flexible programs based on experiences with other programs ― across therapeutic areas — that help avoid pitfalls.
 Phase II-IIIB is often scrutinized for opportunities to shorten timelines or reduce levels of investment by dosing across the fewest number of patients with disease characteristics to optimize signal detection.
-Proceeding with Phase II programs that neither define a clinically useful dose range nor patient characteristics predictive of response enhances the possibility of Phase III failure.
+Proceeding with Phase II clinical trial programs that neither define a clinically useful dose range nor patient characteristics predictive of response enhances the possibility of Phase III clinical trial failure.

 We counsel in both regards ― leveraging experience with comparable challenges.
-In a quest to introduce patient populations who are more representative of those intended for marketing, exclusions in Phase III trials should be closely examined and carefully justified.
+In a quest to introduce patient populations who are more representative of those intended for marketing, exclusions in Phase III clinical trials should be closely examined and carefully justified.
 There are powerful reasons to enroll more representative patient samples, to facilitate better estimates of efficacy and safety across treatment settings.

 Planning Early for Market Success